chihacknight/chihacknight.org/_posts/blog/2016-04-08-200-celebration-congratulations-from-cook-county-government.md

 In addition to providing data and information, we hope to strengthen the fabric of this community.
 A strong civic tech community is a public asset.

 Congratulations Chi Hack Night!

-### About the author
-Simona Rollinson is Cook County's Chief Information Officer.
-She's in charge of the County Bureau of Technology, which is an office under Cook County Board President Toni Preckwinkle.